Randomization

 Step 7: Configure email notification

-In Email Notification, choose Edit.
+In Email Notification, select Edit.

 SettingDescription